-- BCRPA Activity User Group COVID-19 Safety Plan Checklist; - ViaSport BC Return to Sport Guidelines for B.C.; - ISPARC BC Return to Activity Guidelines; - BCRPA Guideline for Restarting Recreation; - Haida Gwaii Local State of Emergency; - Province of BC, New Province-Wide Restrictions, BC's Restart Plan & BC COVID-19 Go-Forward Management Checklist (PDF, 320KB); - WorksafeBC Sport and Recreation: Protocols for Returning to Operation.
+- BCRPA Activity User Group COVID-19 Safety Plan Checklist; - ViaSport BC Return to Sport Guidelines for B.C.; - ISPARC BC Return to Activity Guidelines; - BCRPA Guideline for Restarting Recreation; - Haida Gwaii Local State of Emergency; - Province of BC: New Province-Wide Restrictions; - BC Golf COVID-19 Information; - BCCDC, Public Health Guidelines for Group Low-Intensity Exercise; - WorksafeBC Sport and Recreation: Protocols for Returning to Operation.

+We are an affiliate member of BCRPA and our Recreation Commission is of North Coast Regional District.
 We have involved instructors/volunteers in the assembly of this Safety Plan.
 Together, we've identified job tasks and processes that require modification to protect health & safety of staff and participants.
 After reviewing industry-specific protocols, policies from the North Coast Regional District, orders and guidelines from local, regional, and Provincial leadership, we have selected and implemented protocols to minimize the risk of transmission.
 Staff has received training and will review/adapt this plan as required.
 The plan will be posted on-site and available on our website at www.hgrec.com/covid-19/.